Batz-sur-Mer Breton

 Batz-sur-Mer Breton is the variant of Breton spoken in Batz-sur-Mer (Loire-Atlantique), the last vestige of Breton dialects in the Guérande region and the Nantais region.
-The last speakers died out in the 1960s.
+The last speakers died in the 1960s.

 The Breton language in Loire-Atlantique

 Breton was spoken in the Middle Ages in a large area of the current department of Loire-Atlantique, in the Guérande region, quite deep into the Nantais region, as far as Lusanger, Nort-sur-Erdre, Vigneux-de-Bretagne, Bouée and the coastal fringe of the Pays de Retz.
 This maximum extension, determined by toponymy, dates back to the 9th century.
 Breton-Romance bilingualism was probably prevalent in many parts of this area.

 Subsequently, Breton gradually moved westward in favor of Gallo, the Oïl dialect spoken in Upper Brittany.
 It is estimated that the linguistic boundary stabilized during the 12th century to the west of the Brière marshes.
 Toponymy indicates the area where this boundary finally stabilized (place names in ker-).
 It is this territory that forms the traditional Guérande region, which, because of the language, belongs to Celtic Lower Brittany and not to Romance Upper Brittany.

-Closer to home, testimonies and documents allow us to know with near certainty the area where Breton is spoken in Loire-Atlantique:
+Testimonies and documents allow us to know more precisely the area where Breton is spoken in Loire-Atlantique: